ledgerW/pathlight/memory-bank/activeContext.md

 Implementing and refining the database schema, AI integration, and user authentication flow for the life purpose application.
 The focus is on supporting the two-tier payment model, improving result generation, enhancing the user experience, and streamlining the authentication process.

 ## Recent Changes
+- Fixed redirection issue in the user authentication flow:
+  - Resolved issue where existing users were being redirected to `/form/[object Object]` instead of `/login`
+  - Found and fixed multiple redirection points in both `form.js` and `form-ui.js` files
+  - Updated both implementations of `goToNextSlide` to use a hardcoded URL `/login`
+  - Added comprehensive error handling and logging to track the redirection process
+  - Ensured consistent behavior across different code paths
+  - Prevented any object-to-string conversion issues by using hardcoded strings
 - Fixed authentication flow issues with magic links in production:
   - Added proper security attributes to cookies in production environments
   - Set `secure=True` for HTTPS environments